 People with type 1 diabetes, who are not getting treatment yet, often feel ill.
 When blood glucose is really very high, it can cause fainting or even coma.
 People with type 1 diabetes suffer from weight loss without reason, are very hungry or just not at all and are nauseous or have to vomit.

 Type 2 diabetes begins so slowly that it's hardly noticable.
 Many symptoms are so vague that people don’t go to the general practitioner.
 So it may happen that a person walks around for years with diabetes without knowing it.
 Type 2 diabetes can often be identified by one or more of these symptoms: poor healing of wounds, shortness of breath, pain in the legs while walking and infections that often recur, such as bladder infection.

 The general practitioner can confirm the diagnosis of diabetes fairly quickly by taking a drop of blood from the finger.
 With the aid of a blood glucose meter, the doctor determines the level of blood sugar.
 When there is doubt, the blood is tested in a laboratory.

-Diabetes does not pass, but can fortunately be treated properly.
+Diabetes does not pass, but can fortunately be properly treated.
 The treatment of diabetes is aimed at regulating the blood glucose.
 In practice, this treatment will be needed life-long.
 The type of treatment depends on the type of diabetes.
 Type 1 diabetes is treated with insulin injections and type 2 diabetes usually only with antidiabetic drugs.
 A combination of medications, insulin and adjustment of lifestyle also occurs.

 People can do a lot themselves in the treatment of diabetes.
-If one learns to control and regulate the blood sugar, the symptoms subside.
+If a patient learns to control and regulate blood sugar, the symptoms subside.
 Regular contact with the practitioner can help.
 In the treatment of type 2 diabetes, weight reduction is a major focus.
 Whoever loses weight, might not need to use drugs anymore.